Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Reinforced transient regime:

 \section{Reinforced transient regime: $\alpha>1, \Delta>0$}

-In the transient regime resistance does not provide the right framework to characterise the scaling limit of LERRW, since the resistance between pairs of points in the correspondence collapses to zero under rescaling.
+In the transient regime resistance does not provide the right framework to characterise the scaling limit of LERRW, since the resistance between pairs of points in the correspondence collapses to zero under any rescaling.
 However, we can still use resistance when working directly with the unrescaled process to understand its exit times from a ball of radius $r$.

-Accordingly, we let $Y_t$ denote a constant speed continuous-time LERRW on $\Ti$ as given by Definition \ref{def:Kesten's tree} with offspring distribution satisfying \eqref{eqn:dom of att def} (the final result transfers directly to a discrete-time LERRW by the strong law of large numbers applied to the time index).
+Accordingly, we let $(Y_t)_{t \geq 0}$ denote a constant speed continuous-time LERRW on $\Ti$ as given by Definition \ref{def:Kesten's tree} with offspring distribution satisfying \eqref{eqn:dom of att def} (the final result transfers directly to a discrete-time LERRW by the strong law of large numbers applied to the time index).
 For convenience, we assume that the function $a_n$ appearing in $\eqref{eqn:dom of att def}$ is of the form $a_n = cn^{1/\gamma}$; however one can also incorporate a slowly-varying correction and ``pull it through'' in all the proofs that follow.
-More precisely, $Y_t$ is a continuous-time random walk in the Dirichlet random environment of \eqref{eqn:rescaled Dirichlet parameters} on the infinite tree $T_{\infty}$ with $\textsf{exp}(1)$ holding time at each vertex and initial weights given by
+More precisely, $(Y_t)_{t \geq 0}$ has the annealed law of a continuous-time random walk in the Dirichlet random environment of \eqref{eqn:rescaled Dirichlet parameters} on the infinite tree $T_{\infty}$ with $\textsf{exp}(1)$ holding time at each vertex and initial weights given by